Last Updated on July 22, 2022 by Luke Feldbrugge

 You can also add mortgage points to your closing costs, where you lower your interest rate by paying for interest up front.
 Typically, one mortgage point is equal to one percent of the loan.
 In exchange for paying that one percent, your lender will typically lower your interest rate by 0.25 percent.
 Although this is an added cost to refinance, it can save you money on interest in the long run.
 Once again, no pain, no gain.

-Lowering the cost to refinance can be difficult, but certainly not impossible.
+Lowering the cost to refinance a mortgage can be difficult, but certainly not impossible.
 There are some costs that are non-negotiable, but others may have some wiggle room.
 Here are some ways to reduce the cost of refinancing your home:

 The first way to lower your costs is to shop around for lenders.
 Interest rates can vary and it’s up to you to find the best deal and professional to work with.
 Be sure to speak with your local Homes for Heroes loan officer.
 They are already committed to reducing their fees for heroes like you.
 Simply register online to be connected with your local Homes for Heroes mortgage specialist and they’ll walk you through the process and answer all of your questions.